Shrutibuyre/mern-ecommerce/README.md

 ﻿
 # MERN E-COMMERCE

 Hi!
-My name is **Shruti Keshav Buyre**, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is **Shruti Keshav Buyre**, I have created this tutorial for learning.

 # Prerequisite